guscardvs/gyver/docs/index.md

 ## Roadmap

-> Improve test coverage to edge cases and create stable release
+> Move database related code to a separate library and add support for Pydantic V2

 ##  License